compnerd/ds2/README.md

 This will generate a binary that you can copy to your device to start debugging.

-## Join the ds2 community

-See the `CONTRIBUTING.md` file for how to help out.

 ## License

 ds2 is licensed under the University of Illinois/NCSA Open Source License.